 Toss dressing with salad and serve.

 2. Cook with safe, non-toxic kitchenware: When cooking at home, it’s important to be aware of the chemicals that can be present in many popular kitchen items.
 Toxics like lead and cadmium can be found in various glazes and decorative coloring in some dishes.
 See our lead in dishware page and our previous post to learn more about toxics in kitchenware products for more information.
-You can also check out the factsheet from the Institute for Agriculture and Trade Policy for some great hints about plastics.

 3. Compost, compost, compost: Composting is not a lot of work, reduces the amount of stuff we send to our landfills, and improves your garden.
 All at the same time!
 Click here for information about composting.
 You can also give your local waste management agency a call and find out about curbside collection of compostable materials in your community or other compost options.Tags: CA strawberries, compost, EPA, green culinary tips, local ingredients, methyl iodide, non-toxic kitchenware, organics